microsoft/pxt-adafruit/docs/examples.md

   "cardType": "example"
 },{
   "name": "Dice",
   "description":"Use @boardname@ to help you decide!
 Code a dice.", "url":"/examples/dice",
   "cardType": "example"
 },{
   "name": "Level",
   "description":"Test surfaces to determine if they're level with @boardname@.", "url":"/examples/level",
   "cardType": "example"
 },{
   "name": "Egg game",
   "description":"How still can you keep the @boardname@?
-Play a game that involves balance and concentration!, "url":"/examples/egg-game",
+Play a game that involves balance and concentration!", "url":"/examples/egg-game",
   "cardType": "example"
 },{
   "name": "Patience!",
   "description":"Can you wait for the sound to be over?
 Code a game that involves your reaction time and response!", "url":"/examples/reaction",
   "cardType": "example"
 },{
   "name": "Photon beatbox",
   "description":"Change the ring color and direction of pixels!", "url":"/examples/photon-beatbox",
   "cardType": "example"
 },{
   "name": "Spin it",
   "description":"Move a ball around on the circuit playground board!", "url":"/examples/spin-it",
-  "cardType": "example",
+  "cardType": "example"
 },{
   "name": "Metronome",
   "description":"Use @boardname@ to help keep you steady while practicing music!", "url":"/examples/metronome",
   "cardType": "example"
 },{